The Cleft Palate Foundation offers the following awards for health care providers:

 The James F. Mulick, DDS, MS, Orthodontic Scholarship Fund

 The James F. Mulick, DDS, MS Orthodontic Scholarship helps orthodontic residents and/or fellows attend the annual meeting of the American Cleft Palate-Craniofacial Association.
-The Mulick Scholarship provides a one-year student membership in ACPA, $500.00 for travel expenses related to the annual meeting, and basic meeting registration for the ACPA Annual Meeting.
+The Mulick Scholarship provides a one-year student membership in ACPA, $500.00 for travel expenses related to the ACPA Annual Meeting, and basic meeting registration.

 Applicants must be current residents or fellows.
 Non-ACPA members and ACPA members within their first year of membership are eligible to apply.